moshiuzzaman/3d-viewer/README.md

 3d viewer (https://moshiuzzaman.github.io/3d-viewer/) is an extension/website to visualize and explore 3D models right in your browser.

 # Example
 ![This is an image](https://raw.githubusercontent.com/Siam456/FT_Filees/main/redmi%20image/Screenshot%202022-02-14%20121319.png)

 [Check the live version!](https://moshiuzzaman.github.io/3d-viewer/)

+# Documentation
+See more information in the [Developer Documentation](https://github.com/moshiuzzaman/3d-viewer/wiki).

 # Supported file formats
    **import:** .fbx, .obj, .gltf/.glb.